 - Triple Blind: Data interpreters, study participants, and observers do not know treatment assignments.

-- Non-Blinded studies (Open-label trial, or open trial) are the type of clinical trial where the information is not withheld from trial participants.
-Both the researchers and participants know which treatment is being administered and this contrasts with blinded studies.
+Non-Blinded studies (Open-label trial, or open trial) are the type of clinical trial where the researchers do not withhold the information from trial participants.
+Both the researchers and participants know which treatment they receive, and this contrasts with blinded studies.

-- Active Comparator: In some RCTs, subjects are randomized to an active comparator arm which is compared against an experimental intervention arm.
+In some RCTs, subjects are randomized to an active comparator arm and compare against an experimental intervention arm.
 Active comparator trials are powerful methods to determine if a new therapy is non-inferior or superior to the current standard of care treatments.

-- Cross-Over Design: In this design, all subjects randomized to the active comparator may be crossed over to receive the experimental agent after a set time, while all subjects receiving the experimental agent will cross over to the active comparator.
-The advantages of this design are that each subject serves as his/her control, and the number of subjects needed to answer a clinical question may be less.
+In this design, the researcher randomizes all subjects to the active comparator in cross-over to receive the experimental agent.
+After a set time, all the subjects who receive the experimental agent will cross over to the active comparator.
+The advantages of this design are that each subject serves as his/her control, and the number of subjects needs to answer a clinical question may be less.

-- Parallel group trial design: In parallel group randomization, after randomization, each participant will stay in their assigned treatment arm for the duration of the study.
-Parallel group design can be applied to many diseases, allows running experiments simultaneously in several groups, and groups can be in separate locations.
+In parallel group randomization, after randomization, each participant will stay in their assigned treatment arm for the duration of the study.
+A researcher may apply parallel-group design to many diseases, allow to run experiments simultaneously in several groups, and groups can be in separate locations.

-- Matched pair trial design: In the matched-pair design, participants are first matched in pairs according to certain characteristics.
-Then, each member of a pair is randomly assigned to one of the two different study subgroups.
+In the matched-pair design, the researcher first matches the participants in pairs according to certain characteristics.
+Then, assigns each member of a pair randomly to one of the two different study subgroups.
 This allows a comparison between similar study participants who undergo different study procedures.

-Some other type of trial designs in RCT
+Some other types of trial designs in RCT

 - Stratification also allows for a comparison between similar study participants who undergo different study procedures.
-All study participants are grouped according to one or more factors (such as age, gender, lifestyle factors, concomitant medication, etc) before being randomized.
-This ensures a balanced allocation within each combination.
+The researcher groups all study participants according to one or more factors (such as age, gender, lifestyle factors, concomitant medication, etc.) before being randomized.
+This ensures a balance in the allocation within each combination.

 - Cluster sampling: In cluster sampling, suitable geographical areas are found (for instance, city, region, etc.).
 A number of these geographical areas are then randomly chosen.
-For each of these chosen geographical areas, a proportionate subsample from the members of the study sample in that area is chosen, and these subsamples are then combined into a sample group.
+For each of these chosen geographical areas, a proportionate subsample from the members of the study sample in that area is chosen, and combine these subsamples into a sample group.

-- Withdrawal trials: In a withdrawal trial, the participant receives a test treatment for a specified time and is then randomized to continue either with the test treatment or a placebo (withdrawal of active therapy).
+- Withdrawal trials: In a withdrawal trial, the participant receives a test treatment for a specified time and then the researcher randomizes to continue either with the test treatment or a placebo (withdrawal of active therapy).

 Adaptive clinical trials

-An adaptive design consists of multiple stages and at each stage, data analyses are conducted and adaptations take place based on updated information to maximize the probability of success of a trial.
+An adaptive design consists of multiple stages, and at each stage, the researcher conducts and adapts data analysis based on updated information to maximize the probability of success of a trial.

 - Modifications may include dosage, sample size, drug undergoing trial, patient selection criteria, and “cocktail” mix.

-- The trial protocol is set before the trial begins; the protocol pre-specified the adaptation schedule and processes.
+- The researcher sets the trial protocol before the trial begins.
+The protocol pre-specified the adaptation schedule and processes.

 - Group sequential design